-Vivekananda Setu in BallyBally, a populous and busy suburb of Kolkata is located in Howrah District.
+Vivekananda Setu in BallyBally, a populous and busy suburb of Kolkata is located in Howrah District of West Bengal.
 Thousands of people commute to and from Bally to various other places of Kolkata District and Hooghly District and that is why it is important to have proper conveyance services to Bally.
 Bally is very well connected to its adjoining areas and other districts through rail and road.
 While traveling from Bally from Kolkata or vice versa, River Hooghly has to be crossed.
 Though Bally as well as Kolkata has Ferry Services, still having a bridge over the river makes it convenient for rail and road traveling.
 Bally Bridge, now known as Vivekananda Setu is an age old bridge built on the River Hooghly so that people could easily travel to and from Bally.

 For the visitors of Kolkata and Howrah District, this age old bridge is a popular spot that they never like to miss.

 About Vivekananda SetuVivekananda Setu is popularly known as Bally Bridge.
 It was formerly known as Willingdon Bridge.
 The bridge was constructed in the year 1932 in December.
 The bridge helped in linking Kolkata and Howrah Districts and cities.
 In Howrah it links Bally with Dakshineswar in Kolkata.
 With time, Vivekananda Setu underwent wear and tear.
 With the explosion in population and increased numbers of vehicles in Kolkata and surrounding areas, about 24,000 vehicles travel on this bridge on daily basis.